 No one has seen God at any time; the only begotten God who is in the bosom of the Father, He has explained Him.
 John 1:18 NASB®

-Jesus Christ physically shows God to us (John 14:7-11).
+Jesus Christ physically shows God to us (John 14:7-11; Colossians 2:9).
 Jesus was in the Garden of Eden talking to Adam and Eve.
-He appeared to Hagar in Genesis 16 as the angel of the LORD; He appeared a number of other times to other people.
+He appeared to Hagar in Genesis chapter sixteen as the angel of the LORD; He appeared a number of other times to other people.
 Temporary appearances by God the Son to humans are called theophanies, which occurred before His incarnation.

-The incarnation of Jesus Christ took place when God the Son, about 2,000 years ago, willingly let go of His glory and rights as the One True God, to take on flesh and blood.
+The incarnation of Jesus Christ took place about 2,000 years ago, when God the Son willingly let go of His glory and rights as the One True God, to take on flesh and blood.
 Jesus became a human just like you and me, but He was very different too.
 This was because He was conceived by the Holy Spirit, which meant He was still fully God and had no sin nature.
 As He lived on this earth, He had the same hardships and joys poor people back then had.
 He also had the weaknesses, needs, temptations, and ills we all do.
 He also chose to suffer in ways no one else ever did for our sakes.
 Yet through it all He never sinned.
 Since He is God, He had to temporarily surrender His eternal nature to die on a cross for our sins.
 (Matthew 1:18-25; Philippians 2:6-8; Hebrews 4:14-16).
 The Son of God did all of this so we could live happily ever after with Him.
-Amazing facts, aren't they?
+Incredible God, isn't He?

 For a child will be born to us, a son will be given to us ...
 And His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
 Isaiah 9:6 NASB®